-There are two ways to earn money from shares.
-Not only can you benefit from capital growth in the value of shares over time, but you can also earn an income from dividends.
+There are two ways to earn money from stocks.
+Not only can you benefit from capital growth in the value of stocks over time, but you can also earn an income from dividends.
 Dividends are more often paid out by blue chip stocks, which is part of what makes them so attractive.

 A dividend is a company’s way of distributing its profits to shareholders.
 Many companies listed on the SGX pay dividends twice a year, including a smaller “interim” dividend and a larger “final” dividend.
 However, not all companies pay dividends to shareholders, and will instead invest all of their profits back into the company.

 Dividends tend to be paid by larger, well-established companies on the SGX and you can use them to provide a regular, ongoing source of income.
 This offers you security and stability for the future, while at the same time giving you a chance to benefit from the company’s long-term capital growth.

 How to buy blue chip stocks in Singapore

 - Choose a stock trading platform.
 If you’re a beginner, our table below can help you choose.

 - Open your brokerage account.
 You’ll need your ID, bank details and CDP account (you’ll need to open one if you don’t have it)